owenpkent/adaptive-clothing/README.md

 2. **Adapt pattern for seated posture**:
    - Shorten front panels by 2–4 inches (depending on torso length).
    - Extend back panel by 3–6 inches to cover the lower back and chair contact zones.
-   - Adjust sleeve length and cap to account for seated arm position (typically 1–2 inches shorter).
-   - Widen underarm gussets to reduce pressure and allow arm movement.
+   - **Deepen armholes** to prevent chafing when self-propelling.
    - Reduce shoulder seam width by 0.5–1 inch to avoid harness interference.
-3. **Cut pattern pieces**: Mark high-wear zones (back, underarms) for nylon ripstop; use polyester for lower-stress areas.
+3. **Cut pattern pieces**: Mark high-wear zones (back, underarms) for nylon ripstop.

-### Phase 2: Baffle Construction
+### Phase 2: Baffle Construction (Optional with Climashield)

-1. **Cut baffle strips**: Nylon ripstop, 2–3 inches wide, length matching the insulation panel dimensions.
-2. **Plan baffle layout**: Vertical channels every 4–6 inches to prevent insulation bunching.
-Horizontal baffles at waist and chest to stabilize insulation vertically.
-3. **Sew baffles to inner lining**:
-   - Lay inner lining flat.
-   - Pin baffle strips perpendicular to the lining surface.
-   - Sew baffles using a straight stitch, 0.25" seam allowance, with a walking foot to prevent puckering.
-   - Ensure baffles are taut but not stretched; they should form channels, not pockets.
+*Note: Climashield Apex is stable and does not require baffles.
+Skip this phase if using Apex.*

 ### Phase 3: Insulation Insertion

-1. **Prepare insulation sheets**: Cut to match baffle channel dimensions.
+1. **Prepare insulation sheets**: Cut to match pattern dimensions.
-2. **Insert insulation**:
+2. **Secure insulation**:
-   - If using sheet insulation: Slide sheets into baffle channels and tack at edges with a few hand stitches or temporary spray adhesive.
-   - If using loose-fill: Distribute evenly into channels and seal channel openings with a temporary stitch line (to be removed after shell assembly).
-3. **Verify even distribution**: Check for lumps, gaps, or uneven thickness.
-Adjust as needed.
+   - Tack insulation to the wrong side of the **Outer Shell** or **Inner Lining** using a long basting stitch or temporary spray adhesive around the edges.

 ### Phase 4: Shell Assembly

 1. **Sew outer shell panels**:
-   - Join shoulder seams (nylon ripstop back to polyester front).
+   - Join shoulder seams.
-   - Attach sleeves, using a walking foot to prevent slipping.
-   - Sew side seams, reinforcing underarm gussets with a second stitch line or zigzag.
+   - Sew side seams.
    - Use 0.5" seam allowance for durability.
 2. **Finish shell seams**:
    - Trim seam allowances to 0.25".
-   - Apply bias tape or a zigzag stitch to prevent fraying.
-   - Press seams flat (use low heat on synthetic fabrics).
+   - Press seams flat.

-### Phase 5: Shell & Lining Assembly
+### Phase 5: Vest Assembly

-1. **Prepare lining with insulation**:
+1. **Prepare lining**:
-   - Ensure baffles and insulation are secure and evenly distributed.
+   - Sew lining shoulder and side seams (Microfleece).
 2. **Join shell and lining**:
    - Place shell and lining right-sides together.
-   - Sew around neckline, armholes, and hem, leaving a 6–8 inch opening at the lower back or side seam for turning.
+   - Sew around neckline and hem, leaving a 6–8 inch opening at the lower back or side seam for turning.
+   - **Armholes**: Can be sewn now (bagging method) or finished later with bias tape (easier for beginners).
    - Use a 0.5" seam allowance.
-3. **Turn coat right-side out** through the opening.
+3. **Turn vest right-side out** through the opening.
-4. **Hand-stitch the opening closed** using a ladder stitch for an invisible seam.
+4. **Hand-stitch the opening closed** using a ladder stitch.
-5. **Topstitch** around neckline and armholes (0.25" from edge) to secure lining and add durability.
+5. **Topstitch** around neckline and hem (0.25" from edge).

-### Phase 6: Closures & Adaptive Features
+### Phase 6: Closures & Finishing

 1. **Install zipper**:
-   - Mark zipper placement on front panels (typically 1" from center front).
+   - Mark zipper placement on front panels.
-   - Sew zipper tape to shell and lining using a zipper foot, 0.25" from teeth.
+   - Sew zipper tape to shell and lining.
-   - Ensure pull tab is large and accessible; consider adding a leather or fabric loop for easier gripping.
+2. **Finish Armholes**:
+   - If not bagged in Phase 5, bind raw armhole edges with **Bias Tape** for a clean, durable finish.
-2. **Install magnetic snaps**:
+3. **Install magnetic snaps**:
-   - Mark placement at side seams or underarm (typically 4–6 inches apart).
+   - Mark placement at side seams.
-   - Reinforce snap locations with small fabric patches (1" × 1") on both shell and lining.
-   - Sew snaps securely with multiple passes; test for holding strength.
+   - Sew snaps securely.
-3. **Add elastic cuffs** (optional):
-   - Sew 0.5"–1" wide elastic into sleeve cuffs to reduce drafts and prevent insulation migration.

 ### Phase 7: Finishing